Funeral costs

 There are other bereavement benefits available to help you cope with money after a death.

-Citizens Advice can offer help and advice if you have money worries or questions about benefits.
-Find your nearest bureau.
+Citizens Advice Scotland can offer help and advice if you have money worries or questions about benefits.
+You can:

 There is a problem